What is an Emerald Cut Stone?

 Diamond, Emerald Cut, G/vs, 15pt/4x3mm (61DE GE01)

 An emerald cut is not intended to create the constant sparkle of a brilliant cut; instead it has fewer facets which are larger in size, to capture a dramatic ‘flash’ when each angle hits the light.
-In many senses you could say that this is a more elegant cut for the more discerning customer, if that doesn’t sound too pompous!
+You could say that the emerald cut is a more elegant cut for the more discerning customer, if that doesn’t sound too pompous!
 Unlike the princess cut which is a perfect square shape, the emerald cut has its weakest points (the corners) taken off, so the shape itself is strong and robust.
 It lends itself perfectly to engagement ring designs, where the length can be used to elongate the finger creating an elegant silhouette.

 The downside to emerald cut stones is that the simplicity of the cutting means that any flaws will be clearly visible.
-Other cuts with more facets can be used to camouflage an inferior stone or one with an inclusion, but emerald cuts require really good clarity gems to look their best.
-This needs to be taken into account when purchasing stones.
+Other cuts with more facets can be used to camouflage an inferior stone or one with an inclusion, but emerald cuts require excellent clarity gems to look their best.
+This needs to be considered when purchasing stones.
 It might be advisable to go down on the size to enable you to go up on the clarity, which will ultimately achieve a finer end result.

 It terms of styling, the emerald cut is ideally suited to vintage designs, in particular those originating from the Art Deco era where straight lines and geometric patterns dominated the decorative arts of the day.
 You will often see emerald cuts placed in graduated designs where the stones are placed side by side to cover the top surface of the ring shank.